ppy/osu-wiki/news/2024/2024-08-12-the-followpoint-motion-the-ultimate-catcher.md

 series: The Followpoint
 ---

 The Followpoint is back with another interview!
-Learn more about Motion and his opinions as a true master of osu!catch game mode.
+Learn more about Motion and his opinions as a true master of osu!catch.

 ![](/wiki/shared/news/2024-08-12-the-followpoint-motion-the-ultimate-catcher/banner.jpg)

 Welcome or welcome back to The Followpoint, a series where we interview various community figures and players!
-This time we interviewed [Motion](https://osu.ppy.sh/users/3885626), a player who has mastered osu!catch to the point where he managed to take #1 rank from [YesMyDarknesss](https://osu.ppy.sh/users/4158549), who had it for over 3 years!
+This time we interviewed [Motion](https://osu.ppy.sh/users/3885626), a player who has mastered osu!catch to the point where he just recently managed to end [YesMyDarknesss](https://osu.ppy.sh/users/4158549)' 3-year reign as rank #1!

 So, let's have a read!